 Instrumentation: two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, two trombones, tuba, timpani, two percussion, harp, piano, stringsView Score

-Performance History: Reading by the Rutgers Symphony Orchestra, Nicholas Music Center, New Brunswick NJ, May 3, 2017, Kynan Johns, dir., Carl Bolleia, soloist
+Performance History: Reading by the Rutgers Symphony Orchestra, Nicholas Music Center, New Brunswick NJ, May 3, 2017, Kynan Johns, dir., Carl Bolleia, soloist Duration: 11 minutes

 Program Note: The origins of this piece came from a persistent notion.
 I felt that I had been focused on narrative and music for a relatively long time, and that I was at a point where I wanted to try something different.
 I did not want narrative to be the central feature here, but I still wanted it to exist somewhere within the fabric of the work.
 There was some success: while there is a motion away from narrative towards showcasing the soloistic and virtuosic properties of the piano, the relatively free and improvisational nature of the first movement underscores a not-so-subtle delving into rhapsody.

-This movement focuses on two melodic fragments that form the core of the work as these fragments form the basis for much of the thematic development.
+The work focues on two melodic fragments that form the core of the work as these fragments form the basis for much of the thematic development.
 Neither melody is ascendant; rather, they often occupy the same musical space and often alternate between foreground and background.
 The idea with this work was to create a “traditional” concerto, where the soloist is the dominant figure, but sometimes has to compete with the orchestra to maintain its primary role.